scipy-conference/scipy_proceedings/papers/compyle_pr_ab/compyle.rst

 :ref:`openmp` and :ref:`gpu` show the speedup achieved over serial execution using Cython by using OpenMP, OpenCL and CUDA.
 As you can see on the CPUs we get more than a 5x speedup (despite having only 4 cores).
-However, on the GPU we get over a 175x speedup.
+However, on the GPU we get around a 200x speedup.
 This is compared to very fast execution on a single Intel Xeon 2.3GHz CPU.
 The fact that we can use both OpenCL and CUDA is also very important as on some operating systems, there is no CUDA support even though OpenCL is supported (like the GPUs on MacOS).
-Note that by default Compyle uses floating point precision on the GPUs as most of the cheaper GPUs perform much better with floating point precision.
+Note that by default Compyle uses floating point precision on the GPUs as most GPUs perform much better with floating point precision.
 We can use double precision on the GPU using ``get_config().use_double = True`` if we require it.
 Again, we do not need to change the solver to do this.
+Our implementation is about 2x slower when using double precision on an NVIDIA Tesla P100 GPU which is typically expected.

 This is in itself remarkable given that all we do to run on the GPU or CPU is to simply set the appropriate backend.
 In most of the compyle examples, we use